 Director of the Berkeley Social Interaction Lab Dacher Keltner says Darwin believed sympathy was a stronger instinct than self-preservation and that we are profoundly cooperative in the way we live.

 So why does the message get lost?
-Why are kind people sometimes seen as soft?
+Why are kind people seen as soft?
 Why is emotional sensitivity confused with weakness?
 You can be acutely sensitive and strong.

 For a long time people thought it was possible to separate reason from feeling and that the job of the mind was to keep emotion under control.